eliasmagn/postmarketOS_kiauh/checklist.md

 - [x] Refresh documentation to describe the new package manager support.
 - [x] Inventory component installer dependencies and document the Debian ➜ Alpine package mapping, including missing ports.
 - [x] Introduce init-system detection and mirror service management for systemd and OpenRC, updating every component to use the shared abstraction.
+- [x] Add Phosh/Plasma Wayland presets to the KlipperScreen installer and generate launchers during installation.
+- [x] Auto-detect built-in displays and pre-seed `KlipperScreen.conf` with size/orientation hints on first install.
 - [ ] Capture feedback from postmarketOS test runs and extend the compatibility matrix as needed.